lucas-rodrigues-goes/framework-dnd/docs/content/Combat Proficiencies.md

 - Grandmastery: (No additional benefit)

 ### Mage Slaying
 - Proficiency: You have learned combat techniques for dealing with spellcasters, your attacks impose disadvantage on saving throws for maintaining concentration on your target for 1 round.
+(WIP)
 - Expertise: You can make attacks of opportunity whenever a creature starts spellcasting within melee range.
 - Mastery: (No additional benefit)
 - Grandmastery: (No additional benefit)